opencollab/arpack-ng/README.md

 ### FAQ

-- Calling arpack's aupd methods returns `info` = -9 "Starting vector is zero.": why?
+- Calling arpack's aupd methods returns `info = -9 - Starting vector is zero.`: why?

   Residuals are null.
 Try to set `resid` to small values (for instance 1.e-6) but *not exactly* zero.
   Residuals `resid = A*v - lamdba*v` target *exactly* the zero vector.